You want smart political talk without the meltdowns?

 But you know what?

-Because he is living in their heads rent-free, and he has done this for over six years.
+He is also a great realtor because he is living in their heads rent-free, and he has done this for over six years.

 It is just absolutely amazing.

-Because I mean, I'm looking at these people.
+Because, I mean, I'm looking at these people.

-Because you've had over a year to get this smoking gun, and we're still looking for the thing.
+And apparently, I think their staff is as well, because you've had over a year to get this smoking gun, and we're still looking for the thing.

-I mean, I mean, it's not I you know what I felt about last night.
+I mean, I mean, it's not listening.

 I mean, we got that information right there.

-To me last night was they wanted to embarrass as many Republicans as they could.
+To me, last night was they wanted to embarrass as many Republicans as they could.

-They they went after Josh Hawley, they went after Kevin McCarthy.
+They went after Kevin McCarthy.

 You're right about that part.